 Several methods have addressed the considerable challenge of coupling fluids to objects.
-Geneveaux et al. [23] suggest an explicit method for the bidirectional coupling of grid-based fluids to solid bodies using a particle representation of the surface.
-Carlson et al. [24] use distributed Lagrange multipliers to achieve stable fluid-object coupling and Guendelman et al. [25] describe how to handle the interaction of infinitely thin shells with fluids.
-Chentanez et al. [13] use an implicitly-coupled model of fluid and elastic bodies to obtain stable interactions.
-Batty et al. [5] use variational principles to develop a simple extension to the pressure projection step to achieve stable two-way coupling in incompressible fluids.
-We achieve bidirectional coupling through voxelization (as in [24] and [5]).
+Geneveaux et al. [GHD03] suggest an explicit method for the bidirectional coupling of grid-based fluids to solid bodies using a particle representation of the surface.
+Carlson et al. [CMT04] use distributed Lagrange multipliers to achieve stable fluidobject coupling and Guendelman et al. [GSLF05] describe how to handle the interaction of infinitely thin shells with fluids.
+Chentanez et al. [CGFO06] use an implicitly-coupled model of fluid and elastic bodies to obtain stable interactions.
+Batty et al. [BBB07] use variational principles to develop a simple extension to the pressure projection step to achieve stable two-way coupling in incompressible fluids.
+We achieve bidirectional coupling through voxelization (as with [CMT04] and [BBB07]).
 We use simple modifications to the Riemann solvers on boundary interfaces to affect the interaction.

 There has been some work on simulating the effects of blast waves through analytical models of blast propagation.
-Mazarak et al. [26] used an expanding ball to determine forces on bodies to fracture or propel them.
-Neff and Fiume [27] use similar analytic models of blast waves to fracture objects and are unable to generate the aforementioned effects of shock dynamics.
-These approaches are typically quite fast, but their extremely simple model of blast dynamics does not allow for the effects of shockobject interaction - notably reflection and vortex shedding - nor do they have the ability to visualize the blast itself.
+Mazarak et al. [MMA99] used an expanding ball to determine forces on bodies to fracture or propel them.
+Neff and Fiume [NF99] use similar analytic models of blast waves to fracture objects and are also unable to generate the aforementioned effects of shock dynamics.
+These approaches are typically quite fast, but their extremely simple model of blast dynamics does not allow for the effects of shock-object interaction - notably reflection and vortex shedding - nor do they have the ability to visualize the blast itself.
+Neff and Fiume [NF99] use similar analytic models of blast waves to fracture objects and are also unable to generate the aforementioned effects of shock dynamics.